Katherine Clark: 2014

-Clark ran for reelection and was unopposed in the general election.

-2016

-Clark ran for a third term and was unopposed in the general election.
+Clark ran for reelection, won with 81.2% of the vote in the primary, and was unopposed in the general election.

 2018

 Clark ran for a fourth term and defeated Republican John Hugo in the general election, winning 75.9% of the vote.

 2020

 Clark ran for a fifth term and defeated Republican Caroline Colarusso in the general election, winning 74.3% of the vote.

 2022

 Clark ran for a sixth term and defeated Republican Caroline Colarusso for a second time in the general election, this time winning 74% of the vote.

-2024

-Clark ran unopposed, winning a seventh term in the U.S. House of Representatives.
+2026

+Clark faced primary challengers for the first time in twelve years, with Jonathan Paz and Tarik Samman both running to her left.
+She won with 74% of the vote and is running unopposed in the general election, thus being set to win an eighth term in the U.S. House of Representatives.